aawizard/EKF_SLAM/turtlelib/README.md

 - geometry2d - Handles 2D geometry primitives
 - se2d - Handles 2D rigid body transformations
 - frame_main - Perform some rigid body computations based on user input
+- diff_drive - Handles Inverse and Forward Kinematics of a robot

 # Conceptual Questions
 1. If you needed to be able to ~normalize~ Vector2D objects (i.e., find the unit vector in the direction of a given Vector2D):